-Custodial care is the care required to assist individuals who can still complete many of the daily tasks of living including: bathing, clothing, eating, and toileting.
+Custodial care is the care required to assist individuals who can still complete many of the daily tasks of living including: bathing, getting dressed, eating, help with medications, and incontinence.
 Long term care insurance can also provide assistance to individuals who suffer from a cognitive deficiency that may damage their brain function, but not their daily activity.
 These impairments range from Alzheimer’s disease to dementia.

 Skilled care covers nursing home care which requires additional skilled services such as physical therapy, occupational, speech, and respiratory therapy or other services required to be performed by a licensed professional.
 An additional benefit of some long term care insurance policies is the coverage of costs associated with training an individual to provide proper care.

 This would allow family members to be trained as caregivers at little to no cost to them.
 This can be a great opportunity for family members who prefer to provide care on a part time basis.